-The consist lighting rules are setup in the decoders of the locomotives and not by the DCC command station.
-If you have an NCE decoder, all of our manuals have detailed examples of consist lighting.
+The consist lighting rules are setup in the decoder of the locomotives and not by the DCC command station.
+If you have an NCE decoder, all of our manuals have detailed examples of NCE consist lighting.

 Example: I am running two diesel locomotives in a back to back consist and would like my lights to do the following:

 1 - Lead loco headlight bright in forward (with F4 dimming) and the trailing loco headlight dim.
 I would like the lighting reversed when the consist reverses direction.

 2 - I would like the rear lights of the locos to be dim or off.
 Is it possible to get this setup?

 Answer: Yes, if you have an NCE decoder with 4 or more function outputs.
 The major problem to overcome is the NCE decoders only allow one lighting effect per function output, such as F4 dimming or dim when in reverse.
 Luckily our decoders are made so that you can tie two (or more) function outputs together.
 This lets us program each output with the lighting effect we want, then tie the outputs together to get the combined effect on one LED (or bulb).